 top of page

-We'll soon have trees ready for you to reserve
+We have trees ready for you to reserve

 Thanks for all your help.